Who We Are

 We work to be mindful of each other’s needs.
 We also challenge each other to recognize the social, environmental, economic, and political consequences of how we choose to live.

 Additionally, as an organization committed to creating a living environment that is safe and nourishing for everyone, we strive to implement social safety practices within the co-op.
-We do not tolerate racism, sexism, homophobia, transphobia, ableism, or classism, and we do our best to make the co-op a space free from discrimination and oppression.
+We do not tolerate racism, sexism, homophobia, transphobia, ableism, or classism, and we do our absolute best to make the co-op a space free from discrimination and oppression.

 Each house in the co-op serves as a community space.
 We often host our own events, ranging from community potlucks to parties to Goodlawn's famous open mic nights!